Aidancs/wh_helper/README.md

 a simple ionic app that helps with a table top game.
-Not for profit, only to help me remeber everything
+Not for profit, only to help me remember everything